alfalcmar/optimal_navigation/README.md

-# Optimization trajectory planning for cinematography #
+# Optimal trajectory planning for cinematography #

 ## How do I get set up? ##